ots-m2m/sew-lwm2m-reference-design/README.md

   - Can remove number of events in payload.
 This is since CBOR already includes a way of defining the number of entries in a CBOR array.

 * Also in Page 52 "Events and Alarm Payload Definition" we do not need any more these values.
 Since CBOR deals with it already:
-  - Number of events in Payload [8-bitinteger]
+  - Number of events in Payload [8-bit integer]
   - Number of Values Per Event  [8-bit integer]
   - Size of Value 1 in bits [8-bit integer]
   - Size of Value 2 in bits [8-bit integer]

-* The Number of Retries resource is inccorect (typo) in the design document and hence does not appear in the JSON or XML documents.
+* The Number of Retries resource is incorrect (typo) in the design document and hence does not appear in the JSON or XML documents.

 * Alarm Set Operator needs a value 0 for DISABLED and the other values changed accordingly.